Is listening to music while studying a good idea? Yes & No.

 | | Disclaimer: Links to some products earn us a commission

 Music while studying – good or bad?
-Decide after reading these guidelines.
+Decide after reading these insights.

 A little bit of research went into concluding what I am about to say; I even tested some hypotheses (unpublished & for fun).
-These guidelines will help you decide if listening to music while studying is good for you or not.
+These will help you decide if listening to music while studying is good for you or not based on your study material, cognitive activity, and the type of music.

 A word of caution.
 The answer is not yes or no. It is very contextual, and you’ll need to focus on 4 primary things: